dhrubo55/personal-blog/content/posts/day97-part3.md

 ---

 ## 2. ReentrantLock: Fine-Grained Control

-**TL;DR:** Explicit locking with advanced features: timeouts, interruptibility, fair mode.
-More powerful than `synchronized` but requires manual unlock in `finally`.
-Use when you need `tryLock()` or lock status checking.

 **The Problem:** Multiple threads need to update a critical resource.
 The `synchronized` keyword isn't flexible enough, you need timeout support, interruptibility, or conditional locking.